numba/llvmlite/docs/source/user-guide/ir/types.rst

    * .. method:: get_element_offset(target_data, position)

-        Get the byte offset for the struct element at position, according to the *target_data*---an
+        Get the byte offset for the struct element at *position*, according to the *target_data*---an
         :class:`llvmlite.binding.TargetData` instance.